MaybeShewill-CV/CRNN_Tensorflow/README.md

 All your training image will be scaled into (32, 100, 3) the dataset will be divided into train, test, validation set and you can change the parameter to control the ratio of them.

 #### Train model
 The whole training epoches are 40000 in my experiment.
 I trained the model with a batch size 32, initialized learning rate is 0.1 and decrease by multiply 0.1 every 10000 epochs.
-About training parameters you can check the global_configuration/config.py for details.
+For more training parameters information you can check the global_configuration/config.py for details.
 To train your own model by

 ```
 python tools/train_shadownet.py --dataset_dir path/to/your/tfrecords